The Scatty Mum

 💡 Tips & Tricks

-• I like to cut the carrots into small batons (around finger size) as this means that they will cook in around 30-35 mins which is the same amount of time needed to roast the green beans.
+• I like to cut the carrots into small batons (slightly smaller than finger size) as this means that they will cook in around 30-35 mins which is the same amount of time needed to roast the green beans.
 If you leave the carrots quite big, they may still be hard in the middle.
-If you prefer your carrots larger or a cooking whole carrots, then you can par-boil them for 5 minutes before roasting to start the cooking process.
+If you prefer your carrots larger or are cooking whole carrots,then you can par-boil them for 5 minutes before roasting to start the cooking process.
+You can leave the peel on too, just give them a good scrub!

-• Remember to arrange the vegetables in a single layer on the baking tray.
+• Remember to arrange the vegetables in a single layer on the baking sheet or air fryer basket.
 This helps them to cook evenly and roast up nicely without turning mushy.
-If you don’t have enough space to do this, you may need to use two trays.
+If you don’t have enough space to do this, you may need to use two trays or cook in separate batches.

 close up photo of roasted carrots and green beans on a plate.